Top

 Poetry for Teens

 One of our favorite parts of our morning time is poetry.
-When they were younger, I used to pick the poems we memorized together and we would recite them every day during morning time until we learned them.
+When they were younger, I used to choose the poems we memorized together and we would recite them every day during morning time until we learned them.
 Occasionally during the week we reviewed the ones we had learned in the past.
 We’ve done that for the last 10 years of homeschooling.

 Some of the older teens didn’t like being limited to poems that the little kids could learn.
 Earlier this year they asked if we could all memorize our own poems.
 Of course I was totally fine with that!
 So, now our poetry portion of morning time looks a little different.